codr4life/snabl/README.md

 ```

 #### Safety
-By default, Snabl trades some speed for safety; ```unsafe:``` may be used to locally disable most checks and run the code around 20% faster.
+By default, Snabl trades some speed for safety; ```unsafe:``` may be used to disable most checks and run code around 20% faster.

 ```
 unsafe: (fib 10 0 1)